Thank you for helping to build the Lister Macmillan Cancer Centre.

-• Provide two restful and soothing gardens for people with cancer and their families.
+• Provides two restful and soothing gardens for people with cancer and their families.
 Well designed gardens have been proven to improve patients’ response to treatment, and provide a welcome environment for accompanying family and friends.

-• Offer clear areas where people can discuss sensitive information about their diagnosis and treatment with clinical and nursing staff, as well as clear access to the excellent Macmillan Information and Support and Welfare Benefits advisors.
+• Offers clear areas where people can discuss sensitive information about their diagnosis and treatment with clinical and nursing staff, as well as clear access to the excellent Macmillan Information and Support and Welfare Benefits advisors.

 ‘I was 32 when I was diagnosed.
 I’ve been married now for two years.
 My daughter will be eight next month.

 ‘I’m still having treatment.
 I go every three weeks.
 I’ve had a month off here and there.

 'I’m usually there two or three hours in total.
 They need more space – it’s too cramped.
 You can definitely tell you’re in a hospital.
 There aren’t any windows in the waiting area.
 It’s a bit depressing.
 Having natural light would make it a lot better.